dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 ---
-title: The Year This Year
+title: The Year This Year of 2024
 categories: [personal]
 date: 2024-12-23
 draft: false